 - Use supermarket 'bag for life' schemes.

-- The Body Shop operates a refill service for their bottles.
+- Some shops operate refill services for their bottles.

 - Carry your lunch in a reusable container rather than disposable wrappings.